 To find out more about the program please contact Justin Heaven on 07 4639 4600 or email [email protected]

-This year six Western Downs businesses are participating in the program including Coggan Farms, Devon Court Stud, Fraser Valuers, Janke Australia, Morrissey & Co and Rangeland Quality Meats.
+Six Western Downs businesses are participating in the 2020 program including Coggan Farms, Devon Court Stud, Fraser Valuers, Janke Australia, Morrissey & Co and Rangeland Quality Meats.

 Four Daughters Premium Black Angus

 Four Daughters Premium Black Angus is a Meandarra based, Black Angus grain fed feedlot production business owned by Karen and Dan Penfold.
 They are supported in the operation by their four daughters who have a passion for working on the land.
 Each of them brings unique strengths and skills to day to day operations.
 By participating in the Emerging Exporters Program, the family are hoping to gain opportunities to expand their network of contacts to gain support and assist business growth, while getting insight into foreign market cultures and trade requirements.
 They aim to work towards sustaining a set monthly beef production and delivery into Wuhan, China.
 Mother of the four daughters, Karen Penfold said that they are hoping the program will also help to build the foundation for family succession planning giving their four daughters a future on the land.

 Located in Drillham between Chinchilla and Roma, Haven Farming is a grass-fed, premium Angus and Angus/Wagyu cross beef production business owned by Greg and Louise McMahon.
 It began as a hobby, and they are now looking at the high-end premium beef domestic and export market.
 Through the Emerging Exporters Program, they would like to develop a customer focussed business model and connect with like-minded people who want to see the beef industry grow while getting a better product out the door.
 Louise would like to showcase Australian beef on the world stage.